jorgenschaefer/elpy/docs/ide.rst

    Switch to buffer with a Python interpreter running, starting one if necessary.

+   By default, Elpy tries to find the root directory of the current project (git, svn or hg repository, python package or projectile project) and starts the python interpreter here.
+This behaviour can be suppressed with the option ``elpy-shell-use-project-root``.

 .. option:: elpy-dedicated-shells

    By default, Elpy only starts a single interactive Python process.
 This